 Fancy Papers, #01-26 North Bridge Centre, 420 North Bridge Road, Singapore 188727; www.fancypapers.com

 If you are looking for something beyond a run-of-the-mill store, head over to Junior De Artist where staff are utterly passionate about all things arts and crafts.
 Pick up your letterpress machines and plates here, and sign up for one of the cool DIY workshops for kids held regularly instore.

 Get inspired with materials for arts and crafts, sewing, cooking, decorating and parties at this superstore.
-Expect everything from fabrics to clay moulds, wooden shapes to pompoms, but be warned: You can lose hours in there without realising!
+Expect everything from fabrics to clay moulds, wooden shapes to pompoms, but be warned: You can lose hours in this store without realising!

 A hop, skip and a jump from Spotlight, you will find $2 shopping heaven: Daiso, Japan’s number one supplier of homewares, stationery and everything else you didn’t know you needed.
 It’s always a lottery when you dive into Daiso – you never know what goodies you’ll unearth!
-(And you never leave empty-handed, either.)
 Pick up kooky bits and pieces like pinwheels, clay moulding tools, beads and more, and leave with a giant bag of supplies for very little cash.
-They also stock the cheapest washi tape we’ve come across, and some seriously cool blackboard paper that reveals a rainbow of colours underneath when you scratch a picture on it!
+It also stocks the cheapest washi tape we’ve come across, and some seriously cool blackboard paper that reveals a rainbow of colours underneath when you scratch a picture on it!

 Everyone’s favourite furniture giant knows just what kids love: bright, happy colours, of course!
 Its range of art and craft products includes well-priced paints and pastels, ink stampers with various designs, watercolour paint boxes, patterned paper, scissors and nice thick pencils.
 And that iconic kids’ easel is pretty hard to resist…